alphagov/styleguides/use-of-READMEs.md

   - For Ruby libraries always use [yardoc](http://yardoc.org/) - then Gems will automatically have docs built
 - Contributors - we can use GitHub's native graphing tools for this
 - Contribution guidelines - use GitHub's [CONTRIBUTING.md](https://help.github.com/articles/setting-guidelines-for-repository-contributors/) guidelines for this
-  - When writing this document, always link to the [GOV.UK pull request styleguide](https://github.com/alphagov/styleguides/blob/master/pull-requests.md)
+  - When writing this document, always link to the [GOV.UK pull request style guide](https://github.com/alphagov/styleguides/blob/master/pull-requests.md)
   - Document any weirdness here (eg when to use Cucumber over something else)
 - Full licence - again, follow [GitHub convention](https://help.github.com/articles/open-source-licensing/#where-does-the-license-live-on-my-repository)